discord-net/Discord.Net/docs/guides/interactions/application-commands/slash-commands/07-choice-slash-command.md

     }
 }
 ```
+> [!NOTE]

-> **Note:** Your `ApplicationCommandOptionType` specifies which type your choices are, you need to use `ApplicationCommandOptionType.Integer` if choices whos value are numbers and `ApplicationCommandOptionType.String` for string values.
+>  Your `ApplicationCommandOptionType` specifies which type your choices are, you need to use `ApplicationCommandOptionType.Integer` for choices whos values are whole numbers, `ApplicationCommandOptionType.Number` for choices whos values are doubles, and `ApplicationCommandOptionType.String` for string values.

 We have defined 5 choices for the user to pick from, each choice has a value assigned to it.
 The value can either be a string or an int.
 In our case we're going to use an int.
 This is what the command looks like: